eins53740/BD_StockEvaluator/docs/PRD_new_features_2.md

  - F11.1 Containerise Python package & local test (real/mocked Docker): Produce a production-ready multi-stage Dockerfile (Python 3.12-slim, pinned dependencies, non-root user, healthcheck) and optional docker-compose.yml for one-command local bring-up.
 The container must start via python -m app, expose and probe a /health endpoint, and build cleanly with docker build -t app:local ..
 Introduce DOCKER_RUNTIME=real|mock to switch between the Docker SDK and a lightweight fake client, allowing CI to run fast without host Docker while retaining an opt-in job that exercises a real engine (e.g., nightly).
 Provide pytest examples that parametrise both modes, guard real-Docker tests behind DOCKER_AVAILABLE=1, and document local commands for build/run.
 Ensure CI uses mock by default, publishes an image on main, and includes README updates on build, run, environment variables, and test strategy.

 ---

+### Epic 12 - Market Regime Signals & Portfolio Tilt (Priority: 1)
+_Goal:_ Automatically identify market regimes and provide portfolio tilt and rebalancing suggestions to reduce downside risk and capitalise on regime-driven opportunities.

+- F12.1 Market Regime Classifier - Build a rule-based (later optional ML) regime service that ingests volatility (VIX or proxy), yield-curve slope (10y-2y), CPI/rate shocks, and macro momentum to label daily regimes (risk-on / neutral / risk-off).
+Persist regime snapshots with timestamps and provenance.
+- F12.2 Sector Sensitivity Profiles - Calculate sector- and ticker-level sensitivity to regime shifts (beta, rolling correlation, volatility) using price history and FX-normalised returns.
+- F12.3 Tilt Recommendations & Alerts - Translate regime + sensitivity into concrete tilt recommendations (e.g., reduce cyclical weight by X%) and generate watchlist/portfolio alerts when regime flips or thresholds are breached.
+- F12.4 Rebalancing Assistant - Provide suggested trade lists to move a portfolio from current allocation to a regime-aware target, with estimated slippage and cash impact.

+Quick wins:
+- Implement a simple rule-based regime classifier (VIX > threshold and yield-curve inversion => risk-off).
+- Add a Streamlit dashboard card showing current regime and top-3 tilt suggestions.

+Success metrics:
+- Backtest: reduce maximum drawdown by ≥10% in risk-off periods relative to baseline (same portfolio without regime tilts).
+- Operational: regime flips and associated alerts produced within daily update window; alert precision measured by subsequent 5-day market movement (target statistically significant correlation).

+Tests:
+- Unit tests for regime classification given synthetic inputs.
+- Integration tests ensuring tilt recommendations for a sample portfolio are generated and persisted.

+---

+### Epic 13 - Signal Explainability & Audit Trail (Priority: 1)
+_Goal:_ Make every automated decision (verdicts, AI opinions, alerts) explainable, auditable, and reproducible by recording contributing factors, data provenance, and a re-runable snapshot id.

+- F13.1 Decision Explainability Layer - For each analysis run, compute and return the top 3 factors that moved the verdict (metric, delta to threshold, contribution magnitude) and a concise natural-language rationale used by the UI.
+- F13.2 Audit IDs & Provenance - Attach an `analysis_audit_id` UUID to each run; persist input snapshot IDs (fundamentals snapshot id, price snapshot id, fx_snapshot_id) so any result can be re-generated exactly.
+- F13.3 What-if Capability - Provide an API endpoint to re-run analysis using a modified value (e.g., P/E = X) to immediately show sensitivity of verdict and explainability metrics.
+- F13.4 UI Integration - Add an explanation panel in Streamlit and a compact tooltip/"why" view in Android that surfaces factor weights and the audit id with a link to the full audit record.

+Quick wins:
+- Return an explanations array on the existing analysis API with a small footprint: [{metric, value, threshold, impact}].
+- Add an "explain" button to Streamlit that reveals the explanation and the UUID audit id for the run.

+Success metrics:
+- Reproducibility: 100% of analysis runs can be re-played from stored snapshot ids to produce identical metrics.
+- Engagement: in-app explanation clicks >= 20% among active users within 30 days.

+Tests:
+- Unit tests for explanation generation and ranking of factor impacts.
+- Round-trip test: persist snapshot, re-run using snapshot ids, and assert identical outputs.

+---

+### Epic 14 - FX Snapshot Persistence & Deterministic Conversions (Priority: 1)
+_Goal:_ Persist a timestamped FX snapshot for each sync so all currency conversions are deterministic and auditable across re-runs and backtests.

+- F14.1 FX Snapshot Table - Create a lightweight `fx_snapshot` table (id UUID, as_of, provider, rates JSON, created_at).
+Persist the converter.rates map during each `sync_ticker` operation and return `fx_snapshot_id` in the analysis payload.
+- F14.2 Use Snapshot for Historical Workflows - Ensure all historical computations and backtests reference the persisted fx_snapshot for conversions rather than live rates, guaranteeing reproducible returns and comparisons.
+- F14.3 Housekeeping & Compression - Add TTL or compression for older snapshots (e.g., aggregate daily snapshots to weekly for long retention) and provide a maintenance command.
+- F14.4 Wire to Sync Payload - Include `fx_snapshot_id` in `build_sync_payload` and `sync_ticker` outputs, plus a small human-readable `fx_snapshot_summary` (e.g., top currencies and rates).

+Quick wins:
+- Persist converter.rates dict at sync time with a UUID and return the id in the analysis payload.

+Success metrics:
+- Determinism: re-running past analysis using persisted snapshots yields identical converted metrics and percent returns.
+- Storage: snapshot storage overhead remains small (configurable TTL and optional compression).

+Tests:
+- Unit test: fx_snapshot creation, retrieval, and id presence in payload.
+- Regression test: converting returns using persisted snapshot equals conversion stored earlier.

 ## Tech Stack Summary
 | Layer          | Technologies                                                   |